storesafe/cordova-sqlite-storage/README.md

 ## Status

-- This version working with Cordova 2.9 tooling
+- This version working with Cordova 3.0 tooling
-- New feature development is on hold until this version & the version for Windows Phone 8 are working with Cordova 3.0+ tooling
+- New feature development is on hold until the version for Windows Phone 8 is working with Cordova 3.0+ tooling

 ## Announcements